leononame/advent-of-code/README.md

-# Advent of Code 2018, Golang
+# Advent of Code, Golang

-**CAREFUL SPOILERS: This repo contains solutions to the Advent of Code game.**
+**SPOILERS: This repo contains solutions to the Advent of Code game.**

+These are my solutions to Advent of Code in go.
+Currently, I've only solved [Advent of Code 2018](https://adventofcode.com/2018/).
 I use AOC as a training.
 I'm new to go and still starting out as a dev.
 This game teaches me a lot of skills.
 I regularly check reddit for hints on how to solve this and also use [this](https://github.com/metalim/metalim.adventofcode.2018.go) great repo as a reference, as I'm not a great voodoo programmer myself (yet).

-Once I finished all the puzzles, I'm going to refactor this repo and include explanations for the puzzle solutions so others that are as stupid as me can have a little help.

 ## What is Advent of Code?